CORNET: Learning Table Formatting Rules By Example: Introduction

 \section{Introduction}

-Tables are a popular form of representing structured data for understanding and sharing.
 Spreadsheets are the most common table manipulation software, with around a billion monthly active users~\cite{spreadsheet-usage}.
-Formatting is a fundamental and frequently used visual aid to better display, highlight or distinguish between data points in a spreadsheet.
-In an analysis of a large public spreadsheet corpus \cite{barik2015fuse,fisher2005euses}, we find that close to 25\% of spreadsheets have some formatting to present data.
+Formatting the style of cells is a fundamental and frequently used visual aid to better display, highlight or distinguish between data points in a spreadsheet.
+By analyzing a large public spreadsheet corpus \cite{barik2015fuse,fisher2005euses} we found that close to 25\% of spreadsheets use some form of cell formatting to present data.

-\emph{Conditional formatting} (CF) is a feature that automates table formatting based on user-defined data-dependent rules.
-It is a standard feature in all major spreadsheet manipulation tools, such as Microsoft Excel, Google Sheets and Apple Numbers.
-All these tools support predefined templates for popular rules, such as \emph{value greater than a specific value}.
-Excel and Sheets also support custom rules, where a user can enter a boolean-valued formula to format cells.
-Figure~\ref{fig:sample_ui} illustrates adding CF Rule in Excel with a real example.
+\emph{Conditional formatting} (CF) is a prominent feature that automates table formatting based on user-defined rules.
+It is available in all major spreadsheet manipulation tools like Microsoft Excel, Google Sheets, and Apple Numbers.
+All these tools support predefined templates for popular rules, such as \emph{cell value is greater than a specific value}.
+In Excel and Sheets, users can also author a custom boolean-valued formula to format cells.
+We find that 18\% of spreadsheets in our corpus use conditional formatting.

-Unfortunately, creating conditional formatting rules requires users to understand the syntax and logic behind them.
-As of June 2022, more than 10,000 conditional formatting related questions were posted on the Excel tech help community alone \cite{ExcelHelpForum}.
-By analyzing the posts we discovered three key struggles that prevent users from using CF to its full potential.
-First, many users are unaware of this feature and manually apply formatting to their spreadsheets.
-Second, when a user does enter a CF rule, they sometimes fail to do so correctly and end up manually formatting the sheet.
-Third, even when users write valid rules that matches their desired formatting, the rules are either unnecessarily complex (can be rewritten to much simpler rules), or not generalizable (may produce wrong formatting when the columns change).

-\begin{example} Figure~\ref{fig:inccorect_cf} shows a case from a public spreadsheet where the user wanted to highlight cells with value $< 5$, but wrote an incorrect rule and had to manually format the sheet. \end{example}

-Some of these struggles are reinforced by limitations in the interface used to apply conditional formatting.
-For example, using logical operations like \textsc{or} and \textsc{and} requires writing custom formulas.
-Additionally, there is no validation for data types, which can cause surprising results, for example, it is possible to write a rule that formats cells whose value is \emph{less than 5} for a text column.